 Dundonald School Fund

 The school fund is made up of contributions from parents and carers.
-Whilst in the past this was used for 'extra' activities and workshops today this is used for essentials, as government funding is insufficient.
+In the recent past this was used for educational 'extras' (e.g. workshops, special events, computer software).
+However, today it is being used for essentials, as government funding is falling short.

-Find out more about Gift Aid on the GOV.UK website: https://www.gov.uk/donating-to-charity/gift-aid.
+Find out more about on the GOV.UK website: https://www.gov.uk/donating-to-charity/gift-aid.